 How to use the NLP Meta Model

-This is one of the most valuable tools in NLP for understanding people and how they think.
+This is one of the most valuable NLP techniques for understanding people and how they think.

 Why?
 Because skill with the Meta Model is like having a stethoscope for the mind – it enables us to recognise the thoughts and feelings which lie beneath what a person is saying.